vijayshankarr/vsdPLLworkshop/README.md

 ![image](https://user-images.githubusercontent.com/94952142/143259608-2d2d585c-a677-40a2-aa07-ef7427d3772b.png)

-###Important terms :
+### Important terms :
 - Lock Range : Range of frequencies for which the PLL is able to stay locked.
 This is limited by dead zone.
 - Capture Range : Range of frequencies for which the PLL can get locked from a free running state.
 This depends on the bandwidth of Low Pass filter.
 - Settling time : Time take to get locked from a free running mode.
 This depends on the current to capacitor.

 ## Frequency Divider
-For toggle Flipflop, output is half the frequency of input.
-This can be designe using a D-Flipflop with an inverter feeding the output back to input.
+Frequency Divider circuit is used for get multiplying the output frequency.
+We can implement this using Toggle flip-flop.
+For toggle flipflop, output is half the frequency of input.
+This can be designed using a D-Flipflop with an inverter feeding the output back to input.
 This gives frequency division by 2.
 In the same way, we can stack the T-flipflop to get frequency division by 8 and so on.

 ### Circuit and Operation: